lallemel/CharmDimuon-Generator/README.md

 ## Singularity Container

-This work should be implemented within the Singularity container.
+This work should be implemented within the Singularity container:

 ```bash
 # go to personal data directory